sarahciston/codingcare/posts/guide.md

 –Lauren Berlant [-@berlantCommonsInfrastructuresTroubling2016]
 {: .quote .attrib }

 Belonging is hard.
 Community is hard work.
+"Real relationships make it harder to waste each other's time," says adrienne maree brown.
+This is because we return to them again and again.
 Real community comes from solidarity across difference, not the simple request to assimilate.
 It is about mutual interrelation and inter-reliance, not extraction.
 In Code Collective, we learn from each other and our skills improve because of each other, but we continually realize this is not the only — or even the primary — reason we gather.
 We have grown excited to know each other and to care for one another as people, not as a means to an end.
 The joy that comes from seeing each other regularly begins to match, or even exceed, the joy we experience from coding together.

 "We reassemble ourselves through the ordinary, everyday, and often painstaking work of looking after ourselves; looking after each other."
 {: .quote }